Where have all our alumni gone?

 Maureen A. Lennon 1967

-My roommate, Sandy Pelletier and I wanted to teach art; her father, Bob Pelletier, funded the beginning of the degree program at SCU with Phil Welch so we could achiever our goal.
+My roommate, Sandy Pelletier and I wanted to teach art; her father, Bob Pelletier, funded the beginning of the degree program at SCU with Phil Welch so we could achieve our goal.
 Sandy and I are technically the first graduates in the art degree program.
 Subsequent to SCU, I took all available evening art classes at SJSU, UCSF & UCSC and taught art in San Jose Unified for several years and also, briefly at The Harker School.

-Studied with Suzanne Caygill in her first academy in San Franciso in 1981, where I learned her in depth Four Season Color Harmony System.
+Studied with Suzanne Caygill in her first academy in San Franciso in 1981, where I learned her in-depth Four Season Color Harmony System.
 I continue to do personalized color palettes for individuals based on their personal coloring which provides a color harmony for all that is an extension of the individual - wardrobe, house, business logo, car, stationary, etc. and teach clients how to use their palette to attain a non-verbal communication edge.
 My personal belief is that the human is the ultimate art form and that there are no mistakes in nature.

 Send us your story Alumni Feedback Form.
 We would love to hear from you!